Qolore7/moonshadow/README.md

 # Installation:

+## Clean Install
+Lost Liberty requires a completely clean installation of Skyrim Special Edition.
+This means completely deleting both the game folder and also the folder located in `Documents\My Games\Skyrim Special Edition` then reinstalling the game through Steam/GOG.
+The game MUST be installed outside of any default Windows folders, such as `Program Files`, your `Desktop`, or `Documents.` If you have your Steam library in any of these locations, please follow [these](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) instructions to move it.

 ## Starting Skyrim
 Start the game and exit once you're at the main menu.
 This will ensure any settings files needed by Wabbajack are created.